-#293 Engineering Matters Awards: Community Champion, The Washing Machine Project
+#293 Cleaning clothes and changing lives: Engineering Matters Awards 2024 Community Gold Champion — The Washing Machine Project

 For 70% of the world’s population, doing the laundry means hours of difficult manual washing.
 It was this fact that led Nav Sawhney to leave his job as a design engineer at Dyson and try to come up with a way to fix this problem.
 After six different design iterations, Nav and his team at the Washing Machine Project had come up with the Divya, a hand crank washing machine that uses no power, 50% less water and a fraction of the time.